• Join

 • Successful completion of the ADR Institute of Canada’s (ADRIC) National Introductory Mediation Course, which includes a written exam and a full mediation evaluated assessment.
 This course constitutes 40 hours of the education; and

-• An additional 40 hours of specialized mediation training as described on ADRIC’s website here;
+• An additional 40 hours of specialized mediation training.
+Some examples are on ADRIC’s website here;

 PROFESSIONAL DEVELOPMENT CREDITS